 BJA funds projects that emphasize:

-- Continuing judicial supervision—including periodic review—over preliminarily qualified offenders with mental illness, mental retardation, or co-occurring mental illness and substance abuse disorders who are charged with misdemeanors and/or nonviolent offenses.
+- Continuing judicial supervision—including periodic review—over preliminarily qualified individuals with mental illness, mental retardation, or co-occurring mental illness and substance use disorders who are charged with misdemeanors and/or nonviolent offenses.

 - The coordinated delivery of services, which includes:

-- Specialized training of criminal justice personnel to identify and address the unique needs of offenders who are mentally ill or intellectually disabled.
+- Specialized training of criminal justice personnel to identify and address the unique needs of individuals who are mentally ill or intellectually disabled.